andrea-berardi/data-structures/README.md

 The `Y` axis represents the time it took to run some operations on them (insertion, search and deletion of keys).
 It is calculated using C's `clock()` function, provided by the `time.h` library.

+Yes, the pictures have watermarks, because why not.

 ### Lab.
 1A

 Binary Search Trees